 Socializing is normal among human beings.
 There is nothing wrong with making friends and living with other people.
-However, the fear of being alone usually starts with a dependence and addiction to those around us.
+However, the fear of being alone usually starts with a dependence on addiction to those around you.

-Acquiring the habit of spending time alone allows for an emotional balance within us that is necessary for us to be happy.
+Spending time alone is; therefore, not only desirable but healthy.
+Acquiring this habit allows for an emotional balance within you that’s necessary for you to be happy.

-By doing this, you can understand the root of this dependence that’s keeping you from living a life with mental autonomy, freedom and health.
-Little by little, you with let go of the importance of the approval of others.
+By doing this, you can understand the root of this dependence that’s keeping you from living a life with mental autonomy, freedom, and health.
+Little by little, you let go of your need to get other people’s approval

 Disconnecting yourself from the outside world can be extremely beneficial for connecting with yourself.
-It will allow you to listen attentively to your thoughts, feelings and emotions.
+It will allow you to listen attentively to your thoughts, feelings, and emotions, and find your strengths.

 It’s healthy to ask yourself and question yourself in these moments if you’re happy with yourself.
-Or, in any case, if you would like to change something about your life or if you would like to give yourself new goals.
+Or if you would like to change something about your life or if you would like to give yourself new goals.

 9. Solitude strengthens your personal autonomy